John K. Samson

 John Kristjan Samson (born 1973) is a Canadian musician from Winnipeg, Manitoba.
 He is a singer-songwriter and best known as the frontman of the Canadian indie folk/rock band The Weakerthans.
 He also played bass in the punk band Propagandhi during the mid-1990s.
 Today, Samson is making music under his own name, John K. Samson.
 His latest solo album, Winter Wheat, was released in 2016.
+In recent interviews, he has used the name John Samson Fellows.

 Music

 In 1993, while still a member of Propagandhi, Samson released a fifteen-track solo album on cassette tape, entitled Slips and Tangles.
 In 1995, six of these songs were featured on a split album shared with the now-defunct punk band Painted Thin.
 Following the critical success of The Weakerthans, Samson's side of the split was re-released online by G7 Welcoming Committee as a digital EP in 2006.

 In 1995, also while still in Propagandhi, Samson released the song "Letter of Resignation" on a split with F.Y.P.
 Although credited to Propagandhi, Samson was the only band member to appear on the song.
 He later rerecorded "Letter of Resignation" on The Weakerthans' debut album, Fallow.

+Between his time in Propagandhi and the formation of The Weakerthans, Samson was briefly a member of Dud, a short-lived band formed in 1996 with Mike Koop and James Ash.
+Dud played fewer than five shows and recorded seven songs before breaking up after only a few months.